 Software development

-A safety-critical software component shall be designed, implemented, verified and operated according to the engineering and product assurance requirements defined in ECSS-E-ST-40 and ECSS-Q-ST-80.
+A safety-critical software product shall be designed, implemented, verified and operated according to the engineering and product assurance requirements defined in ECSS-E-ST-40 and ECSS-Q-ST-80.

 Safety-critical software shall be analysed for the identification and verification of adequate software controls and inhibits and validated accordingly.

-The level of required software product assurance effort shall be determined in accordance with the criticality of the software component.
+The level of required software product assurance effort shall be determined in accordance with the criticality of the software product.

 Operational Safety